wafy80/acestream-scraper/README.md

 ### Accessing the Application

-After running the Docker container, you can access the Acestream Scrapper application in your web browser at [http://localhost:8000](http://localhost:8000).
+After running the Docker container, you can access the Acestream Scraper application in your web browser at [http://localhost:8000](http://localhost:8000).

 ### Notes